Upper Saddle River, NJ, Divorce Lawyer

 Sometimes filing on a fault ground may influence child custody and visitation decisions and it is important to let the court know upfront those incidents so the Court gets an immediate flavor of the dynamics of the relationship and the issues that will be the focus of the litigation.

 You may also want to file under the fault ground of adultery for jurisdictional strategic purposes, which you should discuss with an attorney.
 Ultimately, it is up to you whether or not to file on fault grounds, but it is something you should discuss with a divorce attorney in Upper Saddle River, NJ, before making a decision.

 If you are considering divorce, you may have a lot of questions about the process and what to expect.
-Contact us today at (201) 880-9770 to schedule a consultation with an Upper Saddle River divorce attorney.
+Contact us today at (201) 880-9770 to schedule a case evaluation with an Upper Saddle River divorce attorney.